-Nature's Gift Kitten Rescue only raises babies who are too young to eat on their own.
+Nature's Gifts Kitten Rescue only raises babies who are too young to eat on their own.
 These infants are usually not accepted by shelters because of the tremendous work (feeding every few hours all night) and the high expense of kitten formula.
 We are their last chance to live.

 Hand-fed babies are often more cuddly and affectionate with humans than kittens whose nourishment came from their mothers.

-Nature's Gift is a rescue (kittens live in a home as companions), not a shelter (often rows of caged cats).
+Nature's Gifts is a rescue (kittens live in a home as companions), not a shelter (often rows of caged cats).
 The babies get lots of attention and love as the feline children of the family.

 Kittens are trained to come when called and to avoid running outside when a door is opened.
 They also start to receive training to stay off kitchen counters and other pieces of furniture.